Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Methods

-We also post-process the 3-D radiation hydrodynamical simulations of Bailey \etal (2022) to generate synthetic images.
-One new simulation is carried out to study the TW Hydrae's clump.
+We also post-process the 3-D radiation hydrodynamical simulations of \cite{Bailey2022} to generate synthetic images.
+One additional simulation is carried out for studying the clump in TW Hydrae disc.
 These are 3-D shearing box simulations with a low-mass planet at the center.
 Mesh-refinement with two refinement levels has been adopted with the highest resolution of 128 cells per disc scale height.
-The simulation domain covers -2$H$ to 2$H$ in both $r$ and $\phi$ directions along the disc plane, and 0 to 2$H$ in the vertical direction.
+The simulation domain covers -2$H$ to 2$H$ in both the radial and azimuthal directions along the disc plane (the $x$ and $y$ directions in the shearing box setup), and 0 to 2$H$ in the vertical direction.
 The simulations use the dimensionless parameters

 where the subscript 0 refers to the disc midplane quantities.
 The physical meaning of $\bar{\kappa}$ and $q_t$ are straightforward, which represent the vertical optical depth and the planet's mass in thermal mass.
-The physical meaning of $\beta$ is more obscure, which represents some ratio between the radiation flux and the thermal flux.
+The physical meaning of $\beta$ is more obscure, which represents the ratio between the radiation energy flux and the thermal energy flux.